 Used by adults talking to children but also used by adults talking among themselves and not often in a joking way.
 Adults probably remember it being used by their elementary school teachers, who are masters at finding ways to talk about the bathroom so that mobs of children don’t giggle.

-Go number 1 or number 2, to urinate or defecate.
+to urinate or defecate.

 This is also part of the language of teachers, parents, and children.
 Children might say to a teacher, “I need to go number 2.”
 Then the teacher knows how long the child should be out of the classroom and whether or not to come along.

 Use the potty or go potty means to visit the bathroom or to urinate or defecate.
 This is language used when talking to children or in the presence of children.
 Similar terms are take a pee-pee or poo-poo, go pee-pee or poo-poo, or, for urination only, go wee-wee (British and American), to tinkle (British and American), to widdle (British), and to piddle (British).

 Plain old go pee and go poop (without the second syllable repeated) are fine to use around children and are used among family members or close friends of any age.